Strong Determinism: A Realistic Example

-The Everettian Mentaculus is deterministic but not strongly deterministic.
-The Past Hypothesis constrains the initial wave function but does not pick out a unique one.
-Given the fundamental laws (M1-M3), the history of the multiverse could have been different, corresponding to different choices of the initial wave function inside $\mathscr{H}_{PH}$.
-Interpreting the Past Hypothesis as a fundamental law seems incompatible with certain non-Humean accounts of laws that require them to be regularities or dynamical.
-But it is compatible with reformed Humeanism and minimal primitivism.
+\x{Regarding the Past Hypothesis as a fundamental law leads to \textit{prima facie} issues, as it is not a dynamical law of temporal evolution and it is not time-independent.
+These issues have been discussed elsewhere in the literature (see footnote \#30), and this is a place where there can be reasonable disagreement.
+Let me briefly mention some potential responses.
+First, not all laws have to be dynamical laws.
+Recall that the Einstein equation is generally regarded as the fundamental law in general relativity, and it is not a dynamical law of temporal evolution.
+Rather, it is a constraint on the entire spacetime and its matter distribution.\footnote{There are ways of converting the equation into a law of temporal evolution, but they often discard certain solutions, such as spacetimes that are not globally hyperbolic, making them physically inequivalent to the original equation.} The Past Hypothesis can be similarly regarded as a law that constrains the entire spacetime and its contents; it limits physical possibilities to only those spacetimes with the right low-entropy boundary condition.
+Second, not all laws need be time-independent.
+Other things being equal, time-independent laws are desirable because they respect time-translation symmetry.
+However, whether a symmetry obtains depends on what the world is like.
+It could be that empirical observations in our universe cannot be adequately captured without appealing to a law that breaks such a symmetry.
+As an analogy, consider an Aristotelian law that breaks spatial-translation symmetry, by privileging an absolute center of motion $C$ with respect to which all material objects must rotate.
+This is analogous to the Past Hypothesis that privileges a time $t_0$ when the universe must be in a low-entropy state.\footnote{\x{I thank two anonymous reviewers for discussions here. }} } In any case, regarding the Past Hypothesis as a fundamental law is compatible with reformed Humeanism and minimal primitivism.
 Just like the Schr\"odinger equation, the Past Hypothesis can be an axiom in the best system or a fundamental fact that constrains the behavior of fundamental objects.
-The reason for regarding the Past Hypothesis as simple is that the particular low-entropy boundary condition (corresponding to $\mathscr{H}_{PH}$) is expected to be simple to characterize.\footnote{For some discussions about the simplicity of the Past Hypothesis, see \cite[p.5]{albert2015after}, \cite[p.129]{loewer2012two}, and \cite[p.205]{callender2004measures}.
-A simple example of the Past Hypothesis (in classical spacetime) is the Weyl curvature hypothesis: the Weyl curvature vanishes near any initial singularity \cite[p.630]{penrose1979singularities}.
+The reason for regarding the Past Hypothesis as simple is that the particular low-entropy boundary condition (corresponding to $\mathscr{H}_{PH}$) is expected to be simple to characterize.\footnote{ A simple example of the Past Hypothesis is the Weyl curvature hypothesis: the Weyl curvature vanishes near any initial singularity \cite[p.630]{penrose1979singularities}.
 See \cite{ashtekar2016initial} for a generalization of Penrose's idea to loop quantum cosmology.
-For different types of the Past Hypothesis, see \cite[sect.3]{chen2018NV}. } The Past Hypothesis is informative because it partly explains the thermodynamic asymmetry of time.
+For different types of the Past Hypothesis, including ones specified with macroscopic variables, see \cite[sect.3]{chen2018NV}.
+For discussions of the simplicity of the Past Hypothesis and its application to philosophy of science, see \cite[p.5]{albert2015after}, \cite[p.129]{loewer2012two}, and \cite[p.205]{callender2004measures}.} The Past Hypothesis is informative because it partly explains the thermodynamic asymmetry of time.